 The linker defines certain reserved symbols.
-These symbols are "edata", "end", "OVLTAB", "OVLSTARTVEC", "OVLENDVEC", "LOVLLDR", "NOVLLDR", "SOVLLDR", "LOVLINIT", "OVLSTARTVEC", "OVLENDVEC", "LOVLLDR", "NOVLLDR", "SOVLLDR", "LOVLINIT", "NOVLINIT" and "SOVLINIT" are defined only if you are using overlays in 16-bit DOS executables.
+These symbols are "edata", "end", "OVLTAB", "OVLSTARTVEC", "OVLENDVEC", "LOVLLDR", "NOVLLDR", "SOVLLDR", "LOVLINIT", "NOVLINIT" and

+"SOVLINIT".
+The symbols "OVLTAB", "OVLSTARTVEC", "OVLENDVEC", "LOVLLDR", "NOVLLDR", "SOVLLDR", "LOVLINIT", "NOVLINIT" and "SOVLINIT" are defined only if you are using overlays in 16-bit DOS executables.
 The symbols "edata" and "end" are defined only if the "DOSSEG" option is specified.
 Your application must not attempt to define these symbols. "%s" identifies the reserved symbol.